-The Middle School at Le Lycée Français de Los Angeles consists of grades Sixth, Seventh and Eighth, with both International and French School Programs.
+The Middle School at Le Lycée Français de Los Angeles, in West Los Angeles, consists of grades Sixth, Seventh and Eighth, with both International and French School Programs.
 The curriculum is designed to help boys and girls make the crucial transition that bridges the Lower and the Upper School while still maintaining a college preparatory orientation.

 Developmentally, these are very important years for our students, and an interdisciplinary approach is used to help them hone their study skills as the coursework becomes increasingly demanding.
 There is an increase in homework at the Middle School level, and particular emphasis is placed on problem solving, writing, group and individual cross-over projects, teamwork, research techniques and resources, use of computer applications and an appreciation of goal-oriented organizational techniques.
 At this level, there are also increased opportunities for co-curricular and extra-curricular activities.
 Middle School has its own student council and its own newspaper.
 Students may work on their assignments at the after school Study Hall with a teacher's assistance.